 By ~gloria from Western NY

 Who knew?
 My pa did; he's 84.
 If you have an optical mouse and need a fresh mouse pad, all you need is a good magazine.
 It works like a charm and you can pick the cover page you like.
-This is really-kinda cool, I thought.

 I have a place mat on the top of my desk for when I snack while playing Scrabble.
 I have another on my pullout tray where the keyboard and mouse are.
-It is big enough to keep me from running off the edge with my mouse.

 If you have a small computer table or desk; drape a furry blanket upside down over it, smooth side up; and place your computer there.
 This makes it hard to slide.

 Here is a great tip to keep your computer keyboard area clean and tidy and save money too.
 Instead of wasting money on a mouse pad, go to the dollar store or somewhere you like, pick up one vinyl placemat and your mouse will still work out just great.